hashicorp/terraform-provider-kubernetes/_about/CONTRIBUTING.md

 <!-- TODO:
 - Add cluster name to the config
-- Add an example of how to use Kustomize to tune the cluster config and provision different Kubernetes version
 - Once we move on with more automation, we need to update this section too
 - We might want to add an example of how to provision a KinD cluster with Terraform
 - We might want to add a few words on how to use kubectl command to validate the cluster